kumu/docs/guides/views.md

 ## Filters

 Filters make it easy to show and hide elements, connections or loops based on data stored in the profile.
-Click the settings button (<i class="fa fa-sliders"></i>) on the right side of the map and then choose "filter".
+Click the settings button (<i class="fa fa-sliders fa-rotate-270"></i>) on the right side of the map and then choose "filter".

 ![filter](../images/filter.png)